tejaswigowda/book.programmingthecloud.com/src/fewtech/js/objects.md

 # Objects

-Objects are built in data type.
+Objects are a built in data type.
 An Object is a collection of **properties**(variables) and **methods**(functions), which are called **members** of the Object.